nginxinc/ngx-istio-mixer/README.md

 # Nginx Mixer Module

-To integrate with Istio Mixer
+This repo implements NGINX modules for integrating with Mixer for Istio

 ## Usage